-Houston police say 5-year-old girl’s body in closet for days
+Houston police say body of girl, 5, discovered in closet

-HOUSTON (AP) - Police say the body of a 5-year-old girl was in a closet in a Houston apartment for days before she was discovered by relatives.
+HOUSTON (AP) - Houston police are investigating the death of a 5-year-old girl whose body apparently was in an apartment closet for several days before being discovered.

-Police haven’t released the name of the girl whose body was found Monday nor provided a cause of death.
-An autopsy is scheduled for Tuesday.
+Police on Tuesday did not immediately release the name of the child.
+Her body was located Monday afternoon by relatives concerned because they had not seen the youngster for a few days.

-Police say her mother was there when officers arrived and that she is being questioned.
-No charges have been announced.

-Houston police spokesman Kese (KEES) Smith says he has no information on whether the girl lived in the apartment where her body was found.

 Lt.
-Larry Crowson says it’s troubling that the body was apparently in the closet for days, regardless of whether her death was accidental or intentional.
+Larry Crowson says it appears the girl had been dead for several days.
+Crowson says it’s very troubling no matter how the child died, whether accidental or intentional, for a body to be in a closet for days.

+Houston police say the mother was at the residence when officers arrived and she was being questioned.

 Sign up for Daily Newsletters